 The University maintains an investment policy approved by the Board that governs its short-term investments.
 As part of this policy, the University complies with the provisions set forth in the Investment of Public Funds Act (the Act), Sections 2.2-4500 through 2.2-4518 of the Code of Virginia.
 It is the policy of the University to comply with the Act when investing tuition and educational fees that are used or required for day-to-day operations, as permitted under the Code of Virginia Section 23-76.1.
-Authorized investments under the Act include U.S. Treasury and agency securities, corporate debt securities of domestic corporations, assetbacked securities, mortgage-backed securities, AAA-rated obligations of foreign governments, bankers' acceptances and bank notes, negotiable certificates of deposit, repurchase agreements, and money market funds.
+Authorized investments under the Act include U.S. Treasury and agency securities, corporate debt securities of domestic corporations, asset-backed securities, bankers' acceptances and bank notes, negotiable certificates of deposit, repurchase agreements, and money market funds.